What is atopic dermatitis?

 More than 90% of patients with atopic dermatitis have skin colonized with Staphylococcus aureus .

 When the stratum corneum is structurally competent, with an acidic pH, and a well-organised lipid matrix, it prevents colonisation with pathogens such as S. aureus, a bacterium that can detrimentally affect the barrier function.
 S. aureus surface proteins reduce free fatty acid production in the epidermis, leading to increased skin permeability.
 In patients with atopic dermatitis, S. aureus exotoxins with super-antigenic properties stimulate the production of IgE and cause pruritus.
 Subsequent excoriations create further defects in the skin barrier .

 The understanding that skin barrier dysfunction drives disease activity in atopic dermatitis has resulted in increased interest and emphasis on treatments that improve barrier function.

 Moisturisers are the main treatment for atopic dermatitis.
 Moisturisers that improve barrier function (barrier cream) have been shown to reduce relapse rates in atopic dermatitis with regular use .

-Restoring skin barrier function may proactively prevent atopic dermatitis from developing or progressing, as has been shown in randomized control trials of neonates at risk of atopic dermatitis treated with a daily moisturiser [10,11].
+Restoring skin barrier function may proactively prevent atopic dermatitis from developing or progressing, as has been shown in randomised control trials of neonates at risk of atopic dermatitis treated with a daily moisturiser [10,11].

 Moisturiser ingredients that are helpful in atopic dermatitis include [2,12]: